Syncleus/Ferma/README.md

 An ORM / OGM for the TinkerPop graph stack.

 The Ferma project has been created as an alternative to the TinkerPop Frames project.
 Redesigned for performance and additional features.
-Unlike with Frames, annotated classes in Ferma have their abstract methods implemented using code generation during start-up with Byte Buddy, avoiding the need for proxy classes.
+Unlike with TinkerPop Frames, annotated classes in Ferma have their abstract methods implemented using code generation during start-up with Byte Buddy, avoiding the need for proxy classes.
 This in turn significantly improves performance when compared with TinkerPop Frames.
-Ferma offers several new annotated method types in addition to those provided by TinkerPop Frames.
+Ferma offers many new features including several annotated method types supplementing those provided by TinkerPop Frames.
 Ferma is designed to easily replace TinkerPop Frames in existing code, as such, the annotations provided by Ferma are a super-set of those provided by TinkerPop Frames.

 Ferma is built directly on TinkerPop Blueprints with no dependency on TinkerPop Frames.
 This ensures all the TinkerPop features and compatibilities are preserved, but with a high-performance drop-in replacement for Frames.
 The TinkerPop